dsanson/carnap-api-cli-tool/README.md

 (Note that this script throttles its requests to 1 request per second.
 So if you have a lot of files uploaded, this may take a minute.)

-Many of the commands are just shortcuts for opening pages on the Carnap website.

 ## Installation